mrdiamonddirt/Electerpreter/README.md

 - Runs open-interpreter within an electron app
 - Displays the output of open-interpreter
 - Allows for the user to send an input to open-interpreter
+- Uses Open-Interpreter to automatically execute code that the llm comes up with

 ## TODO